 There are a few costs that come with Groundfloor, depending on whether you are investing or are a property flipper.

-What is the Minimum Investment?
+What Is the Minimum Groundfloor Investment?

-There is a $ 10 minimum investment with Groundfloor.
-By allowing investors to invest with as little as 10 dollars, the platform is opening up the market to non-accredited investors who want to invest in real estate.
+By allowing investors to invest with as little as $10, the platform is opening up the market to non-accredited investors who want to invest in real estate.

 Real estate investments that provide higher returns are often on projects that property flippers manage.

-What Fees does Groundfloor Charge?
+What Fees Does Groundfloor Charge?

 Instead, it charges the borrower anywhere from 2%–4.5% in interest.

 Other than the interest rates charged to borrowers, the company is one of the only real estate investment platforms that does not charge investor fees.

 Groundfloor Review: Pros and Cons